israelmuca/wethos-test/README.md

 - Remove the data processing from the Capabilities component, send that function to a utils/mapCapabilities function and use that in the store before saving the data
 - Implement a function in the backend that gives a hash or sets a _lastUpdatedDate_.
 Query the API for this data, if it's the same, avoid making another call.
 - Move the Store Dispatches from the Login page into the store (after login)
+- Add more data to the individual project box